BrokenSt0rm/openweather-proxy-rs/README.md

 ```
 docker-compose up -d
 ```
-The Docker container is binded to the port 8080.
 Right now this project has just one endpoint that can be used as below
 ```
 http://HOST:PORT/weather?lat={latitude}&lon={longitude}&unit=[metrics, fahrenheit, kelvin]